This webinar is for those working within building societies or small banks.

 Andrew Gething

 Andrew is the founder and managing director of MorganAsh.
-He is a recognised consumer vulnerability specialist and champion, is the driving force behind the award-winning consumer vulnerability management tool, MARS.
+He is a highly successful entrepreneur who has taken an IT start-up through growth and profitability to successful acquisition and floated a private computer games company on the London Stock Exchange.
+Andrew is a recognised consumer vulnerability specialist and champion, is the driving force behind the award-winning consumer vulnerability management tool, MARS.